 There’s an interesting series just started on BBC (still on BBC iplayer if you’re in UK or have VPN) called Are Our KidsTough Enough, where British high school students are taught by Chinese teachers using Chinese methodology, to see what works best.

 Chinese students are years ahead of British ones in maths and science, although it is also true that the Chinese study these subjects for many more hours than the British, usually to the detriment of arts and humanities.
 They also devote much less time to reading for pleasure or any other activity that could be called ‘leisure’.

-Emphasis is on rote learning.
+In Chinese schools, the emphasis is on rote learning.
 As a Chinese student once told me, ‘the teacher gives us the knowledge and we write it down’.
 (However interesting to note in the programme that there were a few British students for whom rote learning worked better).

 School hours in China are long, and when students are not at school they are taking extra tuition in maths, English or whatever else parents feel is needed, or they are doing homework or some kind of self-study.